AditechGH/angular-pro-src/README.md

 npm run test
 ```

-This will execure the tests via [Karma](https://karma-runner.github.io).
+This will execute the tests via [Karma](https://karma-runner.github.io).